Seharane: Contemporary observance

 The Kurdish Jewish community was almost entirely relocated to Israel in the early 1950s, through Operation Ezra and Nehemiah.
 Following this, observance of Seharane largely stopped for the next twenty years, due to the community being scattered across the country.
+Some families did host modest celebrations near their homes, limited both by their financial situations and by access to transportation.
+Other Kurdish Jews, aiming to assimilate into Israeli society, gave up the celebration altogether.
 The festival was revived in the 1970s, as part of a larger move to revive cultural traditions and festivals, by the newly formed National Council of the Association of Kurdish Jewry.
-The council decided to move the festival from its traditional timing after Passover to the intermediate days of Sukkot, in order to avoid conflicts with Mimouna, a Sephardic festival which also takes place after Passover.
+The council decided to move the festival from its traditional timing after Passover to the intermediate days of Sukkot, in order to avoid conflicts with Mimouna, a Maghrebi Jewish festival which also takes place after Passover.

 A Seharane festival was established in 1972, which has been held annually.
 The festival offers an opportunity for Israeli politicians to interact with the community, as well as a way for Kurdish Jews to connect to the rest of the Kurdish diaspora; multiple times over the years, non-Jewish Kurds have been invited to participate.

 In the years since, the occasion has led to public celebrations, during which many people choose to picnic.